JOB PURPOSE:

 You are strongly encouraged to schedule an On-Campus Job Search Assistance appointment with the AUM Career Development Center before applying.
 Visit Handshake for available appointment dates/times.

-Please upload your current or upcoming class schedule to the section titled, "Student Schedule".
+Please upload your class schedule for the semester in which you are applying to the section titled, "Student Schedule".

 Duties and Responsibilities: